 Zinc is not one of the sexy minerals.
 Doctors and patients are far more interested in calcium, potassium and magnesium.
 But we think zinc is an unrecognized hero that often gets short shrift.
 This mineral has a profound impact on how genes are expressed in our bodies.
 It is essential during pregnancy for proper fetal development.
-Zinc is also crucial for a healthy immune system.
-When levels are low, we may be more susceptible to infection.
+This nutrient is also crucial for a healthy immune system.
+People with low levels of zinc may be more susceptible to infection.
 It is also important for wound healing.
 In addition, zinc plays a critical role in the production and utilization of insulin.

 “A growing body of evidence supports an association between hyperglycemia and zinc metabolism.
 For example, many studies have provided evidence that low zinc status is associated with impaired insulin secretion, decreased insulin sensitivity, and increased inflammatory biomarkers, including IL-6, TNF-α, and high-sensitivity C-reactive protein (hs-CRP).”

 Patients with diabetes are more likely to have lower levels of zinc and more difficulty controlling their blood sugar levels.
-The beta cells in the pancreas don’t work as efficiently to make insulin when zinc levels are depressed.
+To summarize, the beta cells in the pancreas don’t work as efficiently to make insulin when zinc levels are depressed.

 Zinc and Cholesterol!